colinodell/symfony-lts-or-current/README.md

 This is fine if you don't want to stick to Symfony LTS versions and if your code does not use these transitive dependencies.

-This Composer package allows you to enforce a consistent major version on all Symfony Components, whether they are explicitly listed as a project's dependency or installed transitively.
+This package allows you to force Composer to always use an LTS or current version of Symfony Components, whether they are explicitly listed as a project's dependency or installed transitively.

 Note that this package is meant to be used by projects.
 Library authors SHOULD NOT use it, except maybe in the `"require-dev"` Composer section.

+This is similar to how [`symfony/lts`](https://github.com/symfony/lts) works, but instead allows mixing and matching of different major versions provided they are all LTS or current.
+See <https://symfony.com/roadmap> for the latest information on supported versions.

 Usage
 -----